trnsrt/ts/_drafts/challenges-for-banks.md

 We also touched upon the shortcomings of traditional finance; excessively large, slow and bureaucratic as well as working in silos...
 We will look into those areas in detail later, but first, let's look at a couple of challenges that traditional finance faces today.

 ### Finance today
-Financial players were among key beneficiaries, while we transition from analog life to a digital one.
+Financial players have been among key beneficiaries, while we transition from analog life to a digital one.
 Financial services, after all, require limited physical effort and is perfectly suitable for a digital setup.

 As consumers we loved the  perks of digitalization: No need to go to a bank anymore, use my own phone to meet all my financial needs.